 With poker strategy having been done so well already by pros and journalists alike I’ve tried to take a little bit of a different approach in my guidance for players.

 I try to give special consideration to what works online and write in an accessible fashion without being too generic and simplistic.
-I also don’t include a whole lot of math beyond pot odds and the odds of hitting hands in specific scenarios.

-Advice like “Avoid trap hands and play conservatively from early position.” is only useful to the most inexperienced players but a bottom-line tip like “Pocket pairs become more valuable against early position raisers.” might actually be useful.
+Advice like “Avoid trap hands and play conservatively from early position.” is only useful to the most inexperienced players, but a bottom-line tip like “Pocket pairs become more valuable against early position raisers.” might actually be useful.

 I believe in giving bottom-line methods that you can easily incorporate into your game.